mattyuen918/economics/README.md

  # Economics Notes

-This repository currently consists of lecture notes from Intermediate Macroeconomic Analysis I.
+This repository currently consists of lecture notes from Intermediate Macroeconomic Analysis I and various courses in Economics.